 As an independent contractor, you are also covered by laws that protect you against unfair contracting arrangements.

-Sham contracting
+Sham Contracting

 Sham contracting refers to an employer deliberately misrepresenting their employees as independent contractors.
 This is common practice in a number of industries, especially in the so-called gig economy.

-Employers often use sham contracting as a way to avoid obligations they have to employees such as paying minimum wages or providing entitlements like leave and superannuation.
+Employers often use sham contracting as a way to avoid obligations they have to employees, such as paying minimum wages or providing entitlements like leave and superannuation.

-- You do not have control over the way you work—genuine independent contractors can choose how they get a job done, including by hiring other people to sub-contract work to
+• You do not have control over the way you work—genuine independent contractors can choose how they get a job done, including by hiring other people to sub-contract work to

-- You are integrated into your employer’s organisation—genuine independent contractors remain independent, meaning you should not have a boss to report to
+• You are integrated into your employer’s organisation—genuine independent contractors remain independent, meaning you should not have a boss to report to

-- You are required to wear a uniform, or display material that associates you with your employer’s business—genuine independent contractors work for themselves, not the company that engages their services
+• You are required to wear a uniform, or display material that associates you with your employer’s business—genuine independent contractors work for themselves, not the company that engages their services

-- Your employer can suspend or dismiss you as they would an employee
+• Your employer can suspend or dismiss you as they would an employee

 Sham contracting is illegal.
 However, a lack of enforcement means that it remains widespread.

-Daily and weekly hire
+Daily and Weekly Hire

 Certain employees can be hired on a daily and weekly basis.
 This is limited to:

-- Trades people and labourers who work under the Building and Construction General On-site Award
+• Trades people and labourers who work under the Building and Construction General On-site Award

-- Mechanics and plumbers who work under the Plumbing and Fire Sprinklers Award
+• Mechanics and plumbers who work under the Plumbing and Fire Sprinklers Award

 You can be employed for either part-time or full-time hours in this type of employment.
-Apprentices can only be hired on a weekly basis.

 Daily hire employees also have additional entitlements:

-- Giving or receiving only one day’s notice when leaving their job
+• Giving or receiving only one day’s notice when leaving their job

-- Tradespeople are paid for an extra hour at the end of their employment to collect, clean and pack away their tools
+• Tradespeople are paid for an extra hour at the end of their employment to collect, clean and pack away their tools

-- A follow-the-job loading—a higher rate of pay that compensates for the time they spend not working between jobs
+• A follow-the-job loading—a higher rate of pay that compensates for the time they spend not working between jobs

-Labour hire
+Labour Hire

-Labour hire employees are hired by a labour-hire provider, which supplies workers to a host organisation.
+Labour hire employees are engaged by a labour-hire provider, which supplies workers to a host organisation.
 Labour hire—also known as on-hire work—is commonly used to staff events and functions, where employees are only needed once and for a short amount of time.

 The labour hire provider is responsible for making sure your rights and entitlements are observed.